suipingooi/jkdev/README.md

 A demo of the site can be found here [https://whoami.jyskam.sg](https://suipingooi.github.io/jkdev/)

-### Features
+## Features

 This site features 3 developmental domain page:
+1. Physical Domain
-1. Physical - The physical domain covers physical development including health and wellness; a link to strava is included that will show his recent workouts.
+    * covers physical development including health and wellness; a link to strava is included that will show JK's recent workouts.
+2. Cognitive Domain
-2. Cognitive - The Cognitive domain covers his primary interest - STEM (Science, Technology, Engineering and Mathematics); a link to scratch is included.
+    * covers his primary interest - STEM (Science, Technology, Engineering and Mathematics); a link to scratch is included.
+3. Aesthetic Domain
-3. Aesthetic - The Aesthetic domain covers his secondary interest
+    * covers JK's secondary interest - music(violin)

 #### Existing Features
 1. Feature 1 : Icon Navigation Bar - allows users to jump to specific interest segments.